HimanshuDholasiya/Task_2/README.md

 # Task_2
-This is the task 2 of my internship at Elevate Labs
+This is the task 2 of my internship at Elevate Labs (Virtual)